 Then, the next strategy is:\\

-\textbf{Strategy B:} \emph{To compensate the pathology of strategy \textbf{A} we should employ the analytic continuation of the Wiener fractal measure with an augmented heat kernel $\varepsilon$-term due to (\ref {12}).
+\textbf{Strategy B:} \emph{To compensate for the pathology of strategy \textbf{A} we should employ the complex version of the Wiener fractal measure with an augmented heat kernel $i\varepsilon$-term due to (\ref {12}).
 Hence, we must obtain:}